 Often times we encourage students to keep in touch with us and share regular updates.
-Peridically students would then email us and even ask about their queries.
-We enjoy staying in touch with our students so that can always eliminate any evolving confusions
+Periodically students would then email us and even ask about their queries.
+We enjoy staying in touch with our students so that they can always eliminate any evolving confusions

 Types of Career Tests